timecapsulellc/Capsule/update_log.md

 * New UI for LoRAs.
 * Improved preset system: normalized preset keys and file names.
-* Improved session system: now multiple users can use one Fooocus at the same time without seeing others' results.
+* Improved session system: now multiple users can use one Capsule at the same time without seeing others' results.
 * Improved some computation related to model precision.
 * Improved config loading system with user-friendly prints.